 Being a caregiver for a loved one with Alzheimer's or dementia, is difficult at best.
 Being in a supportive space with others in the same situation eases feelings of isolation, and on Fridays you sing and dance.
 That is the beauty of Senior Retreat, a signature program of the YMCA of Austin that provides a space of joy, connection and respite for caregivers and their affected family members.
 This volunteer-led program provided resources and community for more than 40 families last year.

-Senior Retreat is open to persons with early- to mid-stage Alzheimer’s and dementia, for a once-a-week respite program.
-Geared toward relatively active individuals, participants to enjoy movement activities, crafts and more.
+Open to persons with early- to mid-stage Alzheimer’s and dementia, this once-a-week respite program is currently offered by the TownLake YMCA.
+Geared toward relatively active individuals, the YMCA Senior Retreat enables participants to enjoy aquatic fitness, dancing, crafts, restorative yoga, spinning, strengthening and stretching and more.
 Music is also incorporated into every “retreat” as well, be it a musical guest or just an informal sing-a-long.
-All classes are taught by Y fitness staff, and informal activities are run by community volunteers.

 This series of six classes is designed to empower family caregivers of older adults to take better care of themselves.
 The tools learned from Powerful Tools for Caregivers benefit caregivers by developing a wealth of self-care strategies to better handle the unique challenges faced by family caregivers.
 The free caregiver classes are offered by the YMCA through a collaboration with AGE of Central Texas and CaregiverU, generously funded by the St. David’s Foundation.